sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 - Adding new name-hashing feature to incremental compiler.
 Alters how scala dependencies are tracked, reducing number of recompiles necessary.
 - Added the ability to launch servers via the sbt-launcher.
-- Added `.previous` feature on tasks which can load the pervious value.
+- Added `.previous` feature on tasks which can load the previous value.
 - Added `all` command which can run more than tasks in parallel.
 - Exposed the 'overwrite' flags from ivy.
 Added warning if overwriting a release version.
 - Improve the error message when credentials are not found in Ivy.